Understand API Services

 Contributors Download PDF of this page

-Automation with APIs is a great way to add efficiency and accuracy to daily or weekly repetitive tasks.
+Automation with APIs is a great way to add efficiency and accuracy to daily or weekly tasks.
 It frees up your resources to perform more complex activities or to automate new workflows.
-For example, if you have system health risks that need to be fixed, you can automate at least the pullout of those items from Active IQ and the push into your ticketing system.
+For example, if you have system health risks that need to be fixed, you can automate at least the pullout of those items from Active IQ Digital Advisor and the push into your ticketing system.

-Either view allows the user to browse through the available items using the navigation pane on the left.
+Either view allows the user to browse through available items using the navigation pane on the left.
 The items are organized by service in alphabetical order.
 Within a given service, you can expand the heading to show the individual API Endpoints.
 Clicking on the service heading or an API Endpoint will take you to that section of the Catalog in the middle pane.

 Using the APIs